 Two figures, one male and one female, sprinted full-out down the corridor with vault doors on either side of them.
 Their footsteps, pounding loudly against the floor, echoed through the hall along with the sound of their heavy breathing.

 Not even thirty feet behind them, the giant snake was hot on their heels.
 Its tongue flicked out, coming close enough to almost taste the pair, while the caustic gas it continuously exhaled withered the walls around itself to mark its own path.
 The snake was so fast that it kept nearly catching up to the two, only slowed at various corners and turns that they made to keep it from overrunning them.
-Even that didn’t help too much, since the snake simply shrink down for a few seconds to make the turn.
+Even that didn’t help too much, since the snake simply shrank down for a few seconds to make the turn.

 Maybe running wasn’t the right word for what the snake was doing.
 Overslithering them.